reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

 The second line returns a button.
 The `return` keywords means whatever comes after is returned as a value to whomemver is calling the function. `<button>` is a **JSX element**.
-A JSX element is a cobination of TypeScript/JavaScript code and HTML tags describes what we'd like to display. `className="square"` is a button property or **prop** that tells CSS how the look of the button should be styled. `X` is the text displayed inside of the button and `</button>` closes the JSX element to indicate that any following content shouldn't be place inside the button.
+A JSX element is a cobination of JavaScript code and HTML tags describes what we'd like to display. `className="square"` is a button property or **prop** that tells CSS how the look of the button should be styled. `X` is the text displayed inside of the button and `</button>` closes the JSX element to indicate that any following content shouldn't be place inside the button.

 #### styles.css {/*stylescss*/}

-Click on the file labeled `index.tsx` in the _Files_ section of CodeSandbox.
+Click on the file labeled `index.js` in the _Files_ section of CodeSandbox.
 This file defines the styles for our React app.
 The first two _CSS selectors_ (`*` and `body`) define the style of large parts of our app while the `.square` selector defines the style of any componenet where the `className` property is set to `square` as we did in the our `Square` component.

-#### index.tsx {/*indextsx*/}
+#### index.js {/*indextsx*/}

-Click on the file labeled `index.tsx` in the _Files_ section of CodeSandbox.
-We won't be editing this file during the tutorial but it is the bridge between the component we created in the `App.tsx` file and the web browser.
+Click on the file labeled `index.js` in the _Files_ section of CodeSandbox.
+We won't be editing this file during the tutorial but it is the bridge between the component we created in the `App.js` file and the web browser.

 ```jsx
 import {StrictMode} from 'react';